richie0866/Rostruct/docs/reference/functions.md

 `Module` is a Promise which resolves with exactly what the root ModuleScript returned.

 !!! warning
 	Calling `Rostruct.Require()` on a directory with no `init.lua` file in it will throw an error.
-To require a project, the project folder must be set up to transform into a ModuleScript.
+When using this function, you should set up the project folder to transform into a ModuleScript.

 	See the [execution model page](../getting-started/execution-model.md#requiring-a-library) for how to do this, and [Rojo's sync details](https://rojo.space/docs/6.x/sync-details/#scripts) for a detailed explanation.

 **Example use**